hrossman/pymsm/paper.md

 ## Model fitting
-Fitting a multi-state model to a data-set requires only a few simple steps;
+Fitting a multi-state model to a data-set requires only a few simple steps:
-- Preparaing a data-set in one of two formats
+- Preparing a data-set in one of two formats
 - Defining a function for updating time-dependent covariates
 - Define covariate columns
 - Define terminal states
 - Define a minimum number of data transitions needed to fit a transition
 Once all the above was done, the user can fit a multi-state model to his data-set, and use it for downstream analyses.